mholling/nswtopo/README.markdown

     formats:
     - mbtiles: 16

-For significanly smaller `mbtiles` file size, I recommend installing the `pngquant` utility and specifying tile dithering as follows:
+For significanly smaller `mbtiles` file size, I recommend installing the `pngquant` utility and specifying its path as follows:

-    dither: /path/to/pngquant
+    pngquant: /path/to/pngquant

 You can also specify an output resolution for the PDF format, in which case the PDF will render as an embedded raster image (instead of vector data):